 If you go on a cloudy day in Dubai, you may not be able to see any of the views below and that was something I did not want to happen for the price tag!

-Luckily, the weather gods’ were shining on my birthday after a rather dreary March morning and the clouds made way for beautiful blue skies.
+Luckily, the weather gods were shining on my birthday after a rather dreary March morning and the clouds made way for beautiful blue skies.

-I was offered some Arabic coffee, dates, and pastries which was very much needed as I was tired from travelling.
+I was offered some Arabic coffee, dates, and pastries which were very much needed as I was tired from travelling.

-When you arrive, you’ll be offered more refreshments, comfy seats and less crowded views of Dubai.
+When you arrive, you’ll be offered more refreshments, comfy seats, and less crowded views of Dubai.

-You can see for miles, from the sky scrapers, the developing city below, miles of Arabian desert and crystal blue sea!
+You can see for miles, from the skyscrapers, the developing city below, miles of Arabian desert and crystal blue sea!

-It’s honestly the best way to see Dubai and with the Sky ticket it’s far less crowded than the 124th & 125th floors!
+It’s honestly the best way to see Dubai and with the At The Top Sky Burj Khalifa ticket, it’s far less crowded than the 124th & 125th floors!